folsomde/Stellar_Halos_with_GSEs/README.md

 # README
 This repository contains supplemental figures for [Folsom et al. (2024)](https://arxiv.org/abs/2408.02723), "Cosmological Simulations of Stellar Halos with *Gaia* Sausage–Enceladus Analogues."
 These figures are also available in Appendix C of the preprint, [arXiv:2408.02723](https://arxiv.org/abs/2408.02723).
-The images in the folders here correspond to the panels in Figures 4, 5, 6, and 8, with one file for each set of radially anisotropic (RA) stellar debris.
+The images in the folders here correspond to the panels in Figures 4, 5, 6, and 8, with descriptions of the figures provided in the main text.
+There is one file for each set of radially anisotropic (RA) stellar debris.
 The files follow the naming convention
 ```
 <N>-<MW ID>[-2].png
 ```